torvalds/linux/Documentation/driver-api/media/drivers/dvb-usb.rst

-   Glen Harris for bringing up, that there is a new dibusb-device and Jiun-Kuei Jung from AVerMedia who kindly provided a special firmware to get the device up and running in Linux.
+   Glen Harris for bringing up, that there is a new dibusb-device and Jiun-Kuei Jung from AVerMedia who kindly provided a special firmware to get the device up and running in GNU/Linux.

    Jennifer Chen, Jeff and Jack from Twinhan for kindly supporting by writing the vp7045-driver.